What is this game about?

-Yes.
+If you want a more interactive roll and write, then yes.
 Expect a good but occasionally spotty solo mode (it's a dice game, randomness happens).
-Also expect a really juicy two-player game, especially if you've been craving a roll and write that is a little bit mean.
+Also expect a pretty juicy two-player game, especially if you've been craving a roll and write that is a little bit mean.

 5 stars — I love it!